reflex-mev/reflex/website/docs/security.md

 - **Static Analysis**: Continuous monitoring with Slither, Mythril, and custom tools
 - **Peer Review**: Minimum 3 reviewer approval for all changes
 - **Formal Methods**: Critical functions verified with symbolic execution

-### Bug Bounty Program

-**Coming Soon** - We will launch a comprehensive bug bounty program to reward security researchers who help us identify vulnerabilities and improve the protocol's security.

-Our bug bounty program will cover:

-- **Smart Contract Vulnerabilities**: Issues in core protocol contracts
-- **Integration Security**: Problems with protocol integration patterns
-- **Economic Attacks**: MEV manipulation or profit extraction vulnerabilities
-- **Documentation Issues**: Security-related documentation gaps or errors

-Program details including reward structures and submission guidelines will be published once our security audit is complete.

 ## 🚨 Security Best Practices